4 Tips for Creating Practical Fitness Goals

 Regular cardio exercise is essential for maintaining a healthy heart.
 Find out three easy ways you can improve your cardiovascular health.
 Begin your healthy lifestyle with a free week of heart-pumping and fat-burning classes at your local Farrells.

 3 Ways to Improve Heart Health 1.
-Cardio Workouts Cardio exercise makes your heart healthier by raising your heart rate.
+Cardio Workouts Cardio exercise makes your heart healthier by increasing your heart rate.
 Your heart pumps additional blood to your muscles as your heart rate goes higher.
 The extra blood flow causes a bigger volume of blood returning to your heart.
 Over time, the increased blood volume enlarges the left ventricle, which is responsible for pumping oxygen-rich blood throughout your body.
 Your heart cavity can now keep and distribute a higher volume of blood, even when you’re at rest.
 This lowers your blood pressure and lessens the amount of work your heart has to do.
 Related: What is Strength Training and Why is it Important?
 2. Heart Rate Tracking At Farrell’s Plymouth, we track how efficient your workout is.
 We use Myzone, the industry-leading heart rate monitor, to gauge activity during class.
 Exertion levels are monitored throughout class to improve member results.
 Our certified instructors keep class between 80-90 percent exertion during high-intensity periods.
 Active recovery periods are kept at 60-70 percent intensity.
 Related: Why HIIT is Good for Losing Weight and Burning Fat 3.
 Nutrition Cardio fitness isn’t the only way to keep your heart strong.
 Nutrition also plays a crucial function in preventative heart health.
 Some of the best foods to eat are: Colorful vegetables Leafy greens Fibrous fruits Nuts and seeds Fish high in omega-3 And don’t forget to schedule your routine check-ups with your doctor!
 Related: Carbs—Too Little or Too Much?
 Strengthen Your Heart with Farrell’s Good nutrition and routine exercise are necessary for maintaining a healthy heart.
 Get started by claiming your free week at Farrell’s Plymouth.">